mlochbaum/BQN/doc/windows.md

 # Windows

-In BQN, it's strongly preferred to use functions, and not operators (modifiers and compositions), for array manipulation.
+In BQN, it's strongly preferred to use functions, and not modifiers, for array manipulation.
 Functions are simpler as they have fewer moving parts.
 They are more concrete, since the array results can always be viewed right away.
 They are easier to implement with reasonable performance as well, since there is no need to recognize many possible function operands as special cases.

 The Window function replaces APL's Windowed Reduction, J's more general Infix operator, and Dyalog's Stencil, which is adapted from one case of J's Cut operator.